Intrinsic tension in the supernova sector of the local Hubble constant measurement and its implications: Discussion

 As shown in Fig.~\ref{H0-c-ref}, the Hubble constant tension decreases to just $1\sigma$ when the adopted reference colour in eq.~(\ref{refcol}) is the mean intrinsic colour of type Ia SNe, as measured recently from the Pantheon+ sample \citep{Popovic2021}.
 It is also important to notice that the relative colour $c-c_{\rm ref}$ in the calibration sample becomes strictly positive (see Fig.~\ref{19-res-c}).
 With this mind, it is natural to suspect that the colour correction in this case is predominantly driven by dust extinction.
 This picture is consistent with the probabilistic model of SN colours used by \citet{Popovic2021} for which the red tail of the observed colour distribution arises entirely from reddening due to dust.
 Following this interpretation, we conclude that a low, nearly Planckian value of the Hubble constant (or a longer distance scale) obtained in our analysis for $c_{\rm ref}\lesssim -0.1$ results most likely from a stronger dust extinction and thus higher intrinsic brightness ($\Delta m\approx0.17$ for $c_{\rm ref}=-0.13$ and model B) of SNe in the calibration sample than in the baseline model.

 Our analysis recovers the {\em Planck} value of the Hubble constant for reference colour $c_{\rm ref}\approx-0.13$ (the most favoured model B) which happens to coincide with the bluest colour of SNe in both the calibration and cosmological samples.
 This brings us to a proposal in which full agreement with the {\em Planck} cosmology can be restored when we assume that intrinsic SN colours is close to $-0.13$ (with negligible scatter), while redder SN colours result simply from reddening by intervening dust.
 The required intrinsic colour can be obtained from SN observations following a similar approach to that presented in \citet{Popovic2021,Brout2021}, but with a modified model describing the distribution of colour excess, $E(B-V)$. \citet{Popovic2021} employs an exponential distribution of $E(B-V)$ proposed by \citet{Mandel2011}.
 This model can be justified as a maximum entropy solution given the mean value of the colour excess.
 However, this is only a motivation based on information theory which does not necessarily reflect any physical constraints such as the 3D distribution of dust and SNe in galaxies.
 In fact, the distribution of apparent colours seen in Fig.~\ref{19-res-c} can be reproduced by a wider range of combinations of intrinsic colour and reddening distributions.
 In particular, the simplest solution motivated by minimising the Hubble constant tension is a single-valued intrinsic colour $c_{\rm int}\approx-0.13$ (or a very narrow distribution with the mean value equal to $c_{\rm int}$) and a colour excess distribution given by $c-c_{\rm int}$.
 We think that this scenario is worth further exploration as a possible revision of the exponential distribution of dust reddening assumed in the present Bayesian models \citep[see e.g.][]{Mandel2017,Thorp2021}.
+One should also keep in mind that the intrinsic colour of a SN may depend on other intrinsic properties \citep[e.g.][]{Foley2011}.